Lifeng-Liang/DbEntry/doc/en/DataAccess/CacheSystem.md

 Cache Provider
 ----------

-DbEntry.Net only provides a static hash table based cache provider, it¡¯s the default of configuration.
+DbEntry.Net only provides a static hash table based cache provider, it's the default of configuration.

 We can implement our cache provider by inherit from CacheProvider: